brunexgeek/markdowntown/README.md

 ### Raw text

 This feature allows you to insert raw content in the HTML output.
-You can use it to insert custom HTML statements (e.g. `div`, scripts, inline stylesheets, stc).
+You can use it to insert custom HTML statements (e.g. `div`, scripts, inline stylesheets, etc).

     = Raw text example